 Safety precautions are taken in every immunity and infectious disease research procedure.
 The lab is a Biosafety-Level 2-rated lab.
 This means that lab personnel follow all biocontainment precautions required to isolate biological agents in an enclosed facility.

 In addition to our own equipment, we have access to a number of high-end facilities at Sanford-Burnham Medical Research Institute, which brings leading-edge pediatric research projects and technology to Central Florida.
 Our lab is located within the Sanford-Burnham Medical Research Institute complex, across from Nemours Children’s Hospital in Lake Nona Medical City, Orlando.

-Terri H. Finkel, MD, PhD, and her team are using state-of-the-art genomic tools to study the latency (dormancy) of human immunodeficiency virus (HIV) and the potential impact of novel drug and gene therapy as a treatment for the disease.
+Our team is using state-of-the-art genomic tools to study the latency (dormancy) of human immunodeficiency virus (HIV) and the potential impact of novel drug and gene therapy as a treatment for the disease.
 They are also working with an atomic force microscope to understand the behavior of T-cells (white blood cells that help the body fight diseases and harmful substances).

 The lab is also continuing Dr. Finkel’s acclaimed immunity and infectious disease research on juvenile idiopathic arthritis (JIA) to identify genes that cause the debilitating disease and the environmental factors that trigger its onset.
 The goal is to create a road map for physicians to offer personalized medical therapies for children with JIA.

 A key question in T-cell development is how T-cells are selected to live or die — a critical process in producing a healthy immune system able to fight infection without triggering autoimmunity (when the body initiates an immune response against its own cells and tissues).